jrroosevelt/VS2PCG/CardClarifications.md

 ^(Source: FB Post - Chad Daniel)

-## Elektra (MC - Unerworld)
+## Elektra (MC - Underworld)
 ^CardNumber: ^DHK-036, ^DHK-037

 *Set: Defenders of Hell's Kitchen*

 **Twin Sais** causes Elektra to instantly strike the defender twice at the same time in the middle of combat.
-To do this, duble Elektra's ATK and if it's greater than or equal to the defender's DEF the defender gets stunned.
+To do this, double Elektra's ATK and if it's greater than or equal to the defender's DEF the defender gets stunned.
 If **Twin Sais** doesn't stun the defender, Elektra will stil also strike normally when the combat resolves.
-This strike is treated separately from teh **Twin Sais** strikes, so it will be compared on its own to the defender's DEF as normal.
+This strike is treated separately from the **Twin Sais** strikes, so it will be compared on its own to the defender's DEF as normal.

 ^(Source: Rule insert)